 Clothing – Dress for the weather – Dress in layers

 There are a couple good places in Yellowknife to buy winter gear and my advice is to invest your money on the good stuff if you want to be comfortable.
 Buying a Canada Goose parka is a good option, but don’t forget to dress in layers.
 A general rule of thumb about dressing in layers is to have as many layers on as the first digit of the temperature.
-For example if it is -40ºC, you’d want at least 4 layers on. ( you may want to expand here on what those layers should be: Cotton t-shirt, long sleeves, fleece or wool, a wind breaking layer and parka)
+For example, if it is -40ºC, you’d want at least 4 layers on.

 Now that you have clothing figured out, it is time for you to venture out and make the most of winter.